awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

    rds_pgaudit
    ```

 To test the audit logging, run several commands that you have chosen to audit\.
-For example, you might run the following commands:
+For example, you might run the following commands\.

 ```
 CREATE TABLE t1 (id int);